A Unified View of Graph Regularity via Matrix Decompositions: Introduction

-For example, this implies that $L_p$ upper regular graphs have PTASes for all these problems, whereas none was previously known.
-These results were all proved specifically for graphs of low threshold rank in \cite{GharanT15}.
-Their proof involves two steps: they prove Corollary \ref{cor:cutdecomp} for graphs of low threshold rank, and then they introduce some additional clever technical ideas to convert the approximation to an algorithm.
-To prove Theorem \ref{thm:matrixalgs}, we simply observe that Corollary \ref{cor:cutdecomp} holds more generally for cut pseudorandom graphs.
-After this point, all the lifting is done by ideas from \cite{GharanT15}.
+For example, this implies that $L_p$ upper regular graphs (and others) have PTASes for all these problems, whereas none was previously known.

-Similarly, the PTAS of \cite{KV09} for core dense instances of MAX-CSP is achieved by combining a tensor decomposition theorem with some additional algorithmic ideas.
-Our tensor PVD gives a shorter proof of the tensor decomposition piece as a corollary.
-Combined with algorithmic ideas in \cite{KV09}, this gives: \begin{theorem} [\cite{KV09}] Let $\eps > 0$ and consider an instance of MAX-$k$-CSP represented by a tensor $T$.
-If the tensor $T$ is \emph{core-dense} (see \cite{KV09} for details of the extended definition), then there is a PTAS for MAX-$k$-CSP on this instance. \end{theorem} It is likely that the PTAS holds for a broader class of input tensors, but we leave the necessary tensor generalizations of cut pseudorandomness and related concepts as a direction for future work.
 These results are all discussed in more detail in Section \ref{sec:algorithms}.